 Let’s take a very quick look at each of these parts and their importance to your business.

 Landing page: this is where you will collect the email address.
-You should use short messaging to secure the email address and prepare them for what’s next.
+It would be best to use short messaging to secure the email address and prepare them for what’s next.

 Lead magnet: a lead magnet is a free guide that compels your audience to leave their email address.
 This magnet can be a 1-page guide or an email that you offer for free to secure the email address.